 The Monacan tribe who once lived in this area of Virginia believed the bridge to be sacred, George Washington saw the importance of it and had the land surveyed and Thomas Jefferson was so impressed with the natural feature that he purchased the Natural Bridge in 1774.

-A trip to the Natural Bridge will allow you to learn about it’s history and to explore it on your own.
+A trip to the Natural Bridge will allow you to learn about its history and explore it on your own.

 Admission per person is $6 for ages 6-12 and $8 for those 13 and older.

-Lexington has no short of tap rooms downtown, but if you are a fan of Devil’s Backbone, be sure to make the trip over to Devil’s Backbone Outpost Tap Room & Kitchen for a meal & a beer.
+Lexington has no shortage of tap rooms downtown, but if you are a fan of Devil’s Backbone beer, be sure to make the trip over to Devil’s Backbone Outpost Tap Room & Kitchen.

 My husband enjoyed a Beer Flight with his German Sausage.